-Kraków is the Boston of Poland — a charming and vital city buzzing with history, college students, and tourists.
-Though not the capital, Kraków is the cultural and intellectual center of the country — and easily Poland's best destination.
+I like to think of Kraków — located in the southern region of perhaps Europe's most underappreciated country — as the Boston of Poland.
+It's a charming, vital city with a strong sense of history, unforgettable sights, and fun-loving college students.
+Though not the capital, Kraków is the cultural and intellectual center of the country — and deservedly Poland's most popular destination.

-The Main Market Square may be the heart of Kraków, but Wawel Hill is in the hearts of the Polish people.
+After my private vodka tour, which makes me uncharacteristically giddy for so early in the day, I keep walking and end up in Wawel Hill.
 The most visited sight in Poland, this is considered sacred ground, a symbol of Polish royalty and independence.
 Though a castle has stood here since the 11th century, the highlight is Wawel Cathedral, which houses the tombs of the country's greatest rulers and historic figures.
-It’s the Westminster Abbey of Poland.
+A stony jungle of memorials, it's the Westminster Abbey of Poland.

 Eventually, my stroll takes me to Kazimierz, the city's historic Jewish Quarter.
 During the centuries when most of Europe's Jews lived in Poland, Kraków was their social and political base.
 This is where the big events of World War II intersected with ordinary, everyday lives.
 The businessman Oskar Schindler ran his factory here, saving the lives of more than a thousand of his Jewish workers.
 Now, one of Europe's best museums about the Nazi occupation fills Schindler's building.
 The museum tells more than the story of Schindler and his workers, it explains the full experience of Kraków during the painful era of Nazi rule.